ibrahimdxyz/posty/README.md

 # Posty!
-## A demo app that is meant as an pratical introduction to the PHP framework Laravel.
+## A demo app that is meant to a pratical introduction to the PHP framework Laravel.